 AB Press Optimizer is another A/B testing plug-in that can be run directly from the WordPress dashboard.
 Users can test countless options for pages, content blocks, forms, and anything else that might impact conversion rates.
-The tool can be used with any WordPress theme and getting started is as simple as inserting a bit of code to your posts or pages.
+You can use the tool with any WordPress theme.
+Getting started is as simple as inserting a bit of code to your posts or pages.
 You will then receive test results in real time.
 There are no caps on visitors or experiments, but price is a bit steep with plans starting at $49 per license.

 Simple Page Tester

-Simple Page Tester is also for WordPress and is easily installed into the dashboard.
+You can easily install Simple Page Tester into your WordPress dashboard.
 This tester is SEO friendly and once you install it, you no longer have to worry about the code or changing it in-between experiments.
 The plug-in also integrates with Google Analytics, making it easy to track your results.
 You can use the plug-in for free or pay $59 for the premium version.

 Testing can offer valuable insights to website owners and managers.
-It lets you know what’s working or not on your website, and helps you take advantage of low-hanging fruits in your conversion process.
-If you’re confident that your website isn’t suffering from major usability issues and have enough traffic to run statistically valid tests, then these tools can help you optimize your pages for converting more visitors without putting too much strain on your resources.
-You can also check out the free directory at www.ConversionNinjaToolbox.com for a more comprehensive listing of conversion optimization tools.
+It lets you know what’s working or not on your website, and helps you take advantage of low-hanging fruit in your conversion process.
+If you’re confident that your website isn’t suffering from major usability issues and has enough traffic to run statistically valid tests, then these website testing tools can help you optimize your pages for converting more visitors without putting too much strain on your resources.